dordika/Three-js-Project/Readme.md

 # **What can I do?**

-When i load the project, i can active via the controls on top of the page, the first person perspective. then i can move in scene with directional keys and mouse, i can open the door, turn on the light, turn on the tv, kick the ball and make the eagle fly, just  to click over them.
+When i load the project, i can activate via the controls on top of the page, the first person perspective. then i can move in scene with directional keys and mouse, i can open the door, turn on the light, turn on the tv, kick the ball and make the eagle fly, just  to click over them.